tamagui/tamagui/README.md

 ### Babel - Native / Simple extraction (experimental)

-For a simpler setup you can just add `@snackui/static` as a babel plugin to get extraction just to StyleSheet.create().
+For a simpler setup you can just add `@snackui/babel-plugin` as a babel plugin to your babel config to get extraction just to StyleSheet.create().
 This isn't as performant as going to CSS, but works with anything that supports babel.

+You can technically just use the babel plugin, but if you want much better flattening and CSS extraction, read on.

 ### Webpack - CSS extraction